28 U.S.C. §2201: Declaratory Judgment Act

 United States v.
 Rollnick, 33 F.Supp.
 863, 866-867 (M.D.Pa.1940).

 (iv).
-Since the Interstate Commerce Act provides for relief
+Since the Interstate Commerce

-from Commission actions, a litigant cannot ‘by-pass the
+Act provides for relief from Commission actions, a litigant

-statutory requirements and then rely on his refusal to follow
+cannot ‘by-pass the statutory requirements and then rely on

-the statutory procedure as creating the ‘actual controversy’
+his refusal to follow the statutory procedure as creating the

-contemplated in the Declaratory Judgment Act.'
+‘actual controversy’ contemplated in the Declaratory Judgment

 Isner v.
 ICC, 90 F.Supp.
 361, 366 (E.D.Mich.1950).

 (v).
-Where Congress has made ‘the recommendation of the head
+Where Congress has made

-of the Agency and the approval of the Civil Service Commission
+‘the recommendation of the head of the Agency and the approval

-(retirement) benefits, (and) has not laid down any rules under
+granting of these higher (retirement) benefits, (and) has not

-which the recommendations of the head of the agency shall be
+laid down any rules under which the recommendations of the head

-granted’, a judicial probe of the officials' reasoning “would
+of the agency shall be granted’, a judicial probe of the officials'

-domains.”
+and executive domains.”

 Gibney v.
 United States,